Agent00Matisse7/RADIO_creep/README.md

 ## What is Radio CREEP?

 radioCREEP python app was the backbone of the iOS application of the same name: check it out! https://apps.apple.com/us/app/radiocreep/id6756237336.
+Allowing user to turn their macbooks into automated acustics tool, 100% free.

+## Who is Radio CREEP?
+- Students
+- Indie music creators
+- Ham radio fans
+- melophiles
+- Souund artist
+- Or anyone intrested in sound analysis

 ## Features
 -  Record any duration of minutues of audio!